 In particular, the Plenary Meeting of the Council of State, with the abovementioned ruling no. 15/2011, in criticising the theses of tacit approval and of the certified notice of commencement of operation in administrative form, on the basis of all the arguments mentioned, basically followed the private-law thesis, qualifying the institution as a subjectively and objectively private act, which legitimises the applicant's performance of an activity.
-In the reconstruction by the Plenary Meeting, the institute operates with a logic of liberalisation that subrogates altogether the prior act of consent by the Administrative order, given the availability ex post of administrative powers, either within a administration or into a hybrid case that is born private and becomes public as a result of the expiration of the deadline and of the silence of the administration".
+In the reconstruction by the Plenary Meeting, the institute operates with a logic of liberalisation that subrogates altogether the prior act of consent by the Administration, but at the same time it does not place the activity outside the administrative order, given the availability ex post of administrative powers, either within a administration or into a hybrid case that is born private and becomes public as a result of the expiration of the deadline and of the silence of the administration".

-82 In this regard, see F. MARTINES, La segnalazione certificata di inizio attività.
+In this regard, see F. MARTINES, La segnalazione certificata di inizio attività.
 Nuove prospettive del rapporto pubblico-privato, op. cit.
 153.

-83 M. BOMBARDELLI, La sostituzione amministrativa, op. cit., 257.
+&lt;sup>83 M. BOMBARDELLI, La sostituzione amministrativa, op. cit., 257.

-deadline (injunction powers) or after it (the residual power of self-regulation)84.
+deadline (injunction powers) or after it (the residual power of self-regulation).